ripaaf/fair-sorting/README.md

 2. **Select Destination**: Select a multiple folder for each destination your file want to place.
 3. **Sort Files**: Use the keybindings to organize files into different folders.

+> [!NOTE]
-⚠ **Note**: This app is still in pre-release, so if you encounter any errors or bugs, please report them!
+> This app is still in pre-release, so if you encounter any errors or bugs, please report them

 # Supported File Formats